What Is Makhana? Where Does it Come From?

-Makhana is also called Fox Nuts, Euryale Ferox, Water Lily Seeds, Phool makhana or gorgon nuts.
-They are crunchy when roasted and flavoured with natural ingredients to make a healthy snack, a meal, or chai-time munching.
+Makhana is also called Fox Nuts, Euryale Ferox, Lotus seeds, Phool makhana, or gorgon nuts.
+They are crunchy when roasted and flavored with natural ingredients to make a healthy snack, a meal, or chai-time munching.

-This superfood is primarily available in East Asia and very prominent in India, China, Japan and some parts of Russia.
-They were first discovered to be edible for its nutritious starchy texture and later became a common indigent in the Indian kitchens.
+This superfood is primarily available in East Asia and very prominent in India, China, Japan, and some parts of Russia.
+They were first discovered to be edible for their nutritious starchy texture and later became a common indigent in Indian kitchens.

-The climatic conditions, nutrition in the water and the geophysical parameters make the state of Bihar in India a significant cultivator of Makhana.
+The climatic conditions, nutrition in the water, and the geophysical parameters make the state of Bihar in India a significant cultivator of Makaha.
 From here they are shipped to roasted makhana sellers around the country and the world.
-More than ninety percent of the country's Makhana comes from Bihar and this seed is a top-quality superfood.
+More than sixty percent of the country's Makhana comes from Bihar and this seed is a top-quality superfood.

-They are later used in its raw form to make dishes or sent to roasting and packaging units to make healthy roasted snacks.
+They are later used in their raw form to make dishes or sent to roasting and packaging units to make healthy roasted snacks.

 How Is Makhana Processed?

 While you can merely buy roasted makhana online, there are many steps behind the scenes that lead to your final product.

 We can break them down into the following four steps:

 The harvesting of foxnuts is a fascinating process that needs the experience and patience of a farmer.
 It takes close to five to six hours to collect the seeds from the ponds and riversides.
 The farmers are required to dive into the waters and reach the bottom.

 They must manually pick them by hand to ensure the use of machines or tools does not damage them.
 They collect the seeds on the base of a bamboo pole which is later drawn out from the surface to retrieve the Makhana.